vtex/faststore/docs/docs/tutorials/gatsby/04 - Understanding the project structure.md

 Since Gatsby is an opinionated front-end framework, it comes with **pre‑defined conventions** for naming files and folders.
 These conventions are helpful to facilitate our work as web developers.
 So, take your time to learn some of them and get the big-picture of how an FastStore + Gatsby project is structured.

-Let's start taking a look at the structure to the left that represents the source code of our `mystore.store` project.
+Let's start taking a look at the structure to the right that represents the source code of our `mystore.store` project.

 Notice that some of these folders, such as `node_modules` and `public`, might be familiar to you.
-Others, however, are VTEX and Gatsby-specific and might be new for you.
+Others, however, are VTEX and Gatsby-specific and might be new to you.
 Let's investigate them.

 ## Basic files and folders